Appointment Scheduling Information

-A list of all university classes to be offered in the summer and fall terms is available for students in the MyTech tab of Raiderlink.
-Please review both the Honors online course listings and the Tech course schedule before your advising appointment and have a preliminary schedule prepared for your advising session.
+A list of all university classes to be offered is available for students in the MyTech tab of Raiderlink.
+Please review both the Honors and the University course schedule before your advising appointment and have a preliminary schedule prepared for your advising session.
 Your advising session will go quickly and smoothly if you will:

 - If you have any questions concerning your degree requirements or additional registration holds, schedule an appointment with your primary academic advisor prior to your visit with us.

 - Cancel your appointment beforehand if you are unable to make it.
-Any student who fails to notify us that he or she will miss an advising appointment will be rescheduled for April 9th or later.
+Any student who fails to notify us that he or she will miss an advising appointment must reschedule for a later date.

-Remember that registration for Spring courses must be completed on the web.
-Thus, if you do not know your e-raider password, you should call the IT Help Desk (742-HELP) prior to April 6th to ensure that your registration will be trouble-free.
-Happy scheduling!
+Remember: Registration for courses must be completed on the web.
+Thus, if you do not know your e-raider password, you should call the IT Help Desk (742-HELP, 742-4357) to ensure that your registration will be trouble-free.
+Happy Scheduling!

 Graduation with Honors Designations

-Students must complete 24 hours in Honors courses to graduate from Texas Tech University with the transcript designation “with Honors.”
-These 24 hours generally consist of 12 hours of lower division Honors classes, 6 hours of upper division Honors classes and 6 hours of Honors seminars.
+Students must complete 24 credit hours in Honors courses to graduate from Texas Tech University with the transcript designation “with Honors.”
 See the Honors College Student Handbook on the web for more details.
 Graduating seniors should submit an Honors Intent to Graduate Form at least one year prior to their intended graduation date.
-Either mail or bring your completed and signed form to McClellan Hall, Box 41017 TTU, Lubbock, TX 79409.
+Bring your completed and signed form to: McClellan Hall, Room 103 or mail it to: Honors College, Box 41017, Lubbock, TX 79409.

-A student who wishes to graduate with the transcript designation “with Highest Honors” must complete a Senior Thesis and 30 hours of Honors coursework.
+A student who wishes to graduate with the transcript designation “with Highest Honors” must complete an Honors Thesis and 30 hours of Honors coursework.
 Permission from the Honors College is required before beginning the Senior Thesis.
 Students must maintain a 3.25 cumulative grade point average both to remain in the Honors College and to graduate with either of these Honors designations.

-Students intending to graduate with either designation must file an “Intent to Graduate” form with the Honors College in the semester prior to the semester of graduation.
 Honors College designations are listed on the transcript and the diploma.
-These are in addition to other distinctions graduates may earn, such as Magna Cum Laude.
+These are in addition to other distinctions graduates may earn, such as Latin honors basedo n GPA.